Fermion quantum criticality far from equilibrium: Weak symmetry

-under the group action.
+under the action of $\mathrm{Spin}(d)$.
 Since the Lindblad equation involves a summation over both upper and lower bands, invariance of the Lindblad equation follows from the unitarity of $\mathcal{V}(\alpha)$.
-Invariance under the full Pin($d$) group follows immediately since the dirac operator~\eqref{eq:unitary_dirac} transforms as a scalar under reflections.
+Invariance under the full $\mathrm{Pin}(d)$ group follows immediately since the Dirac operator~\eqref{eq:unitary_dirac} transforms as a scalar under reflections.
+In the field theory representation, as mentioned in the main text, weak symmetries act trivially on the Keldysh contour and only act in band space (cf. Eq.~\eqref{eq:Pin_spinorfields}).
+Thus, the invariance of the Lindblad equation under the weak $\mathrm{Pin}(d)$ symmetry implies that the microscopic action~\eqref{eq:micro_action} is invariant under the transformation~\eqref{eq:Pin_spinorfields}.
+Note that the time derivative term in the action is invariant under the group action.

-In the field theory representation, as mentioned in the main text, weak symmetries act trivially on the Keldysh contour and only act in band space.
-The Gaussian action is invariant under the weak Spin$(d)$ symmetry, iff the matrices $H,D,P$ satisfy
+\textit{Weak symmetry conditions on $H,D$ and $P$ ---} The weak $\mathrm{Pin}(d)$ symmetry of the microscopic theory imposes constrains on the $H,D$ and $P$ matrices.
+Under the transformation~\eqref{eq:Pin_spinorfields}, the Gaussian action is invariant under the weak $\mathrm{Spin}(d)$ symmetry, if and only if the matrices $H,D,P$ satisfy